 All of these arrangements will take some time to become familiar with and it is likely that we will have to make changes to them as the term goes on.

-If you have any questions, queries or points to raise about these arrangements please do not hesitate to email: email@example.com
+If you have any questions, queries or points to raise about any of these arrangements please do not hesitate to email: email@example.com

 Check if you or your child has coronavirus symptoms.